ashdavies/talks/2023/10/refactoring-and-test-fakes/refactoring-and-test-fakes.md

 ^ Another approach embraces errors as a behaviour to disprove developer assumptions

-^ Removes unnecessary checks, polymorphisms, and fallback behaviour sometimes
+^ Removes unnecessary checks, polymorphisms, and fallback behaviour

 ^ Source of errors are no longer obscured, can be resolved much easier